-The female staff at the Muse Los Angeles Womens Sober Living Homes looks forward to welcoming you to our family.
+The staff at the Muse Los Angeles Womens Sober Living Homes looks forward to welcoming you to our family.
 We understand deeply that each resident’s story is unique.
 Many women find themselves in terrible demoralizing circumstances as the result of substance abuse and mental illness.
 The feelings of guilt, shame and remorse can cause a spiral that is seemingly impossible to escape.
-Muse Sober Living for Women can help women feel that life is once again worth living.
-Muse staff members help put into place a daily recovery plan which may include; 12-step meetings, attendance at our Neuro Cognitive Behavioral Therapy Program , college classes, daily house chores and more.
-Women who have resided in our female sober living home, and followed a recovery plan have grown and evolved to live healthy successful lives based in recovery.
+Muse Sober Living can help you feel that life is once again worth living.
+Muse staff members help put into place a daily recovery plan which may include; 12-step meetings, attendance at our Intensive Outpatient Rehab Program, college classes, daily house chores and more.
+Women who have resided in our sober living home and followed a recovery plan have grown and evolved to live healthy successful lives based in recovery.

 Muse Los Angeles Women’s Sober Living Homes are located near entertainment complexes, colleges and transportation hubs for the following communities: Marina Del Rey, Culver City, Venice Beach, and Santa Monica.

 Amenities provided by Muse Womens Sober Living:

 - 2 or 3 beds to a room.

 We understand that some women in early recovery may have unresolved legal issues; therefore, we can provide progress reports to Courts, Attorneys, Probation Department, Bar Association, and State Medical Boards.

 Tips for a Successful Stay at a Sober Living Home

 Focus on Physical Exercises